JardanMilan/JardanMilan/README.md

-My name is Milán, I'm from Hungary.
+My name is Milán.
+I'm from Hungary.
 I'm a high school freshman.
 I have always been fascinated by computers.
-I'm currently working on building my homelab.
+I'm currently working on building my home lab.